-Response: The National Recreation Opportunity Spectrum Inventory Mapping Protocol, April 2018, provides guidance for not only how recreation opportunity spectrum categories are mapped but also what management actions are appropriate in each recreation opportunity spectrum setting.
+Response: The National Recreation Opportunity Spectrum Inventory Mapping Protocol, April 2018, provides guidance for not only how recreation opportunity spectrum categories are mapped but also what recreation management actions are appropriate in each recreation opportunity spectrum setting.
 The recreation opportunity spectrum is a way of displaying broad opportunities for recreational activities and desired settings on a landscape scale.
 At the highest scale, the categories are based initially on whether an area is motorized or non-motorized - initially mapped as a function of distance from roads and motorized trails.
 Additional classifications are then provided within those two broader categories that further reflect levels of infrastructure, type of access, or specific recreation opportunity.
 Mapping of recreation opportunity spectrum is based on the current situation or desired condition within specific areas like designated wilderness.

 Broad changes in suitability of motorized transport was not part of the need for change (see Final Environmental Impact Statement Chapter 2, Alternatives Considered but not Given Detailed Study).
-The land management plan recreation opportunity spectrum classifications are based on the existing condition, and vary by alternative, largely based on plan allocations for recommended wilderness areas or backcountry areas.
-Small areas of additional motorized settings are provided in alternatives E and F for some existing recommended wilderness areas that are not proposed in those alternatives (for example, Republic Mountain).
+The land management plan recreation opportunity spectrum classifications are based on the existing condition, and vary by alternative, largely based on plan land allocations for recommended wilderness areas or backcountry areas.
+The assigned recreation opportunity spectrum class in alternative F was modified for the areas around Republic Mountain, Line Creek, and Hyalite Lake in response to objections.
+Small areas of additional motorized settings are provided in alternatives E for some existing recommended wilderness areas that are not proposed in that alternative (for example, Republic Mountain).
 In addition, alternative E proposed additional corridors of semi-primitive motorized setting in the Buffalo Horn Backcountry Area in the Gallatin Mountains, if the wilderness study area were released by Congress.